I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mcd/nf-mcd-changerinitialize.md

 <p>After <b>ChangerInitialize</b> returns, the changer miniclass driver and the changer should be able to handle any other request. </p>

-<p>The changer class driver calls <b>ChangerInitialize</b> during driver initialization, after creating a device object to represent a changer. </p>

-<p><b>ChangerInitialize</b> performs any device-specific processing required to get the changer ready to receive requests.
-It also typically stores device-specific information in the device extension, such as SCSI inquiry data or the non-SCSI equivalent and offsets to generate zero-based element addresses, which are used by the system to refer to changer elements.</p>

-<p>After <b>ChangerInitialize</b> returns, the changer miniclass driver and the changer should be able to handle any other request. </p>

 ## -requirements
 <table>
 <tr>